 The El Pato gold vein target is situated in an emerging gold district in Guatemala.
-Several major and junior resource mining companies are very active in the area, including Radius Gold with their Holly-Banderas property, Tahoe Resource’s Escobal property which contains a silver-equivalent indicated resource of 300 million ounces and Goldcorp’s Cerro Blanco property which lies to the south of El Pato and has an indicated resource of 1.3 million ounces gold.
+Several major and junior resource mining companies are very active in the area, including Tahoe Resource’s Escobal property which contains a silver-equivalent indicated resource of 310 million ounces and Goldcorp’s Cerro Blanco property which lies to the south of El Pato and has an indicated resource of 1.3 million ounces gold.
 El Pato has a prestigious legacy of discovery having first been explored by the United Nations in the late 1980’s and early 1990’s.
 At that time the UN made a historic inferred resource estimate of 430,000 oz Au.(1)

 The El Pato project is located in south-eastern Guatemala, 5 kilometers west of the town of Chiquimula, the closest commercial centre to the project and approximately 110 km east of Guatemala City.
 Access to the property is via a series of paved and gravel roads from Chiquimula.

 The El Pato property lies in a tectonically active region between the Motagua and Jocotan Faults, which mark the sulture zone between the colliding North American and Caribbean plates.